djtaylor.me

 [todo]

 People move independently inside their group, but as a whole will flow down streets, will fit the shape of a building they are in.
 They will bunch closer and flow slower when calm, but will spread and run out when agitated.
-Newton wrote of Man's mind as alchemical mercury.
-Fitting, as people in this way act like a mercury thermometer, measuring their own temperature.
+This reminds me of Newton, who wrote of Man's mind as alchemical mercury.
+Fitting as people in this way, expanding and contracting with temperature, act like a mercury thermometer, measuring their own temperature.
 Perhaps Newton is ahead of us still.

 [todo]